Toggle mobile menu visibility

 Admitting a pupil to a Norfolk school

 First admission to school and school transitions are critical points at which children are at increased risk of becoming children missing education and it is essential that local procedures and statutory regulations are followed to prevent this from occurring.
 Efficient enrolment into school is vital to both reduce the length of time children may be missing education and prevention of pupils becoming children missing education.
-The Education (Pupil Registration) (England) Regulations 2006 state:
+The Education (Pupil Registration) (England) Regulations 2024 state:

-Contents of the admission register
+Contents of the Admission Register

 The admission register must contain the personal details of every pupil in the school, along with the date of admission or re-admission to the school, information regarding parents and carers and, details of the school last attended.